Killer appeals sentence for machete murder of Auckland church bell-ringer

 Crown prosecutor Briar Charmley said this particular murder demonstrated a "high level of brutality".

-The number of wounds, the places targeted on the body, the severity of wounds and weapon used were all relevant, she said.
+The number of wounds, the places targeted on the body, the severity of wounds and weapon used were all relevant, Charmley said.

+The attack included a blow to the back of the neck that severed his spinal cord and some other cuts that were bone deep, she said.

 "He conducted himself calmly; he ignored the victim's cries for help.
 He didn't call an ambulance."